ENG517/Procedure/wraya/p-typewriter-load-paper.md

 As mentioned above, some older typewriters were designed with specific stock paper in mind.
 - If your paper is not staying put, or the rollers are struggling to grip it, consider trying thicker stock paper in place of regular printer paper.
-- If you ARE using thicker paper, but the rollers are struggling to feed the paper, it may be too heavy/thick for the feeding mechanism of your typewriter to handle.
+- If you ARE using thicker paper, and the rollers are struggling to feed the paper, it may be too heavy/thick for the feeding mechanism of your typewriter to handle.
 Consider using a lower stock paper.